 This is definitely something crosses every hikers mind, and creates plenty of fear when hiking solo in bear country…. but is this fear rational?

-Why being afraid of bears is silly
+Why being afraid of black bears is silly

 Being afraid of bears is mostly irrational, here’s why: